gauraw10/cloudrun/README.md

 1. [Create a JSON service account key][create-key] for the service account.

-1. Add the following secrets to your repository's secrets (Under Security-> Secret):
+1. Add the following secrets to your repository's secrets (Under Security-> Secrets):

     - `CLOUD_RUN_PROJECT`: Google Cloud project ID